When my daughter came home from college this year in boyish clothes, she asked me to cut her hair. Short.

 But then, we cried.
 Well, we were afraid, we denied, we hoped it was a phase, we felt alone.
 We went through many phases of reaction and acceptance, some of which are written about elsewhere and have smoothed with the passage of time.
 But of all the podcasts and books that helped us come to an openness and acceptance of her sexual orientation, none prepared us for the haircut.

 The request came on the heels of months of conversation about gender, whether it’s binary – strictly man or woman – or more on a spectrum.
 Some of these centered on the ongoing and important problem of how society views and treats women.
-But other talks centered on she felt so different from the maquillaged, skirted girls on campus and how getting noticed seemed to depend on how feminine her clothes were.
+But other talks centered on how she felt so different from the maquillaged, skirted girls on campus and that getting noticed seemed to depend on how feminine her clothes were.

 We called to mind other women we loved who had very short hair and a glowing beauty.
 These never seemed to be a statement about gender, but more about practicality or style.
 Why did this feel so different?